arunasankar01/arunasankar01.github.io/README.md

 # Note to Self
-Branch: portfolio
+Branch: portfolio;
-Docs folder is necessary to host the website.
+## Docs folder is necessary to host the website.

 After making changes from local, npm run dev - to check in local